Manaslu Tsum Valley Trek - 19 Days

 Hike through several villages to Lokpa.
 The river narrows and you can see the confluence of the Shar River from the Tsum Valley.
 Hike on the right side of the Tsum Valley to reach Lokpa village, the first village in the Tsum Valley with a clear view of the Manaslu range.
 This is a completely hidden valley blessed centuries ago by Padmashamva (one of the founders of Tibetan Buddhism).
 From Lokpa village, you can enjoy breathtaking views of Himalchuli and Bodha Himal.

-After breakfast, we start our hike from Lokpa village, a rough trail that leads to the entrance of Tsum Valley.
+After breakfast, you start your trek from Lokpa village, a rough trail that leads to the entrance of Tsum Valley.
 On a clear day, the trail that connects Lokpa to Chumling offers breathtaking views of Baudha Himal (6,672 m) and Ganesh Himal VI.

-Our route first descends into the Lungwa River valley and then climbs up through a dense subtropical forest of rhododendrons and pine trees.
+The route first descends into the Lungwa River valley and then climbs up through a dense subtropical forest of rhododendrons and pine trees.
 There are no villages situated between Lokpa and Chumling.
-We cross Syar Khola to reach Chumling village.
+You will cross Syar Khola to reach Chumling village.
 At the top of Chumling, there is a monastery with a great view of Ganesh Himal.
 Chumling has a clinic and three other monasteries: Panago Gumba, Mani Dhungyur and Gurwa Gumba.

 Today you will walk a relatively short distance.
 The Nile, west of Shikar Khola, is about a 20-minute walk from Chhule, the last village in the northern Upper Tsum Valley.
 When you reach Ngakyu Leru, you will notice that people are farming as the land is fertile.